BIOL275-MSUM/eda-kelseyaleach/README.md

 infections.
 Efforts such as the Childhood Immunization Initiative have pushed to make recommended immunizations more affordable and accessible for families with children.
-I used data from the Center for Disease Control’s National Immunization Surveys in order to answer the question: how has the relationship between socioeconomic status and vaccinations in children changed in recent years?
+I used data from the Center for Disease Control’s National Immunization Surveys in order to analyze the relationship between time, socioeconomic status, and vaccination rate.
 Exploratory data analysis was performed to understand the relationship between socioeconomic status and children who received the recommended course of vaccinations and how this relationship evolves over time.
-These results are useful to dictate the target populations for future vaccination initiatives.

 ## Introduction

+Socioeconomic status has historically played a key role in vaccination status (Marks et al. 1979).
+There is a distinct lack of information surrounding vaccinations and socioeconomic in recent years, and how this relationship has evolved over time.
+This research addresses the
+question: how has the relationship between socioeconomic status and vaccinations in children changed in recent years?
+This will have implications in understanding potential factors that lead to unvaccinated children and whether this is related to accessibility/affordability or personal choice (Galarce et al. 2011).
+These results are also useful to dictate possible target populations for future vaccination initiatives.

 ## Methods